Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_indexing.md

 # Indexing and slicing

-Indexing and slicing allow you to access specific elements of an array - it is important to understand how this works for arrays of varying dimensions. **Important to remember** is that python is zero-indexed i.e. the first position in a list, an array or any othe rdata structure has an index of zero.
+Indexing and slicing allow you to access specific elements of an array - it is important to understand how this works for arrays of varying dimensions. **Important to remember** is that python is zero-indexed i.e. the first position in a list, an array or any other data structure has an index of zero.

 ## 1-dimensional indexing